-A Turkish court has again blocked access to the popular video-sharing Web site YouTube because of clips allegedly insulting the
+A Turkish court has again blocked access to the popular video-sharing Web site YouTube because of clips allegedly insulting the country's founding father.

 It was the second time Turkey banned the site because of clips deemed disrespectful to Mustafa Kemal Ataturk.
 It is illegal in Turkey to insult the revered figure, whose portrait still hangs in nearly all government offices nearly 70 years after

 Users trying to access the Web site from Turkey were met with notices in English and Turkish saying it was banned under an Ankara court order issued Jan.
 17.

 It was not clear how long the current ban would last.